DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 2. The **Data** field as it exists when unencrypted; the compressed data.

 ### Text-based passwords
-In order to derive the AES key, the UTF-8 encoding of a text-based password must be converted using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) algorithm using a SHA-512 HMAC (or SHA-3/512 if `SHA3` is enabled), with at least 9001 iterations and an output length equal to that of the key.
+In order to derive the AES key, the UTF-8 encoding of a text-based password must be converted using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) algorithm using an HMAC with specified hash function, with at least 9001 iterations and an output length equal to that of the key.

 9001 is chosen because it wastes a hundred or so milliseconds on a modern machine.
 This number is intended to increase as computers become more powerful; therefore, a DieFledermaus encoder should set this to a higher value as time goes by.
 At the time of this writing, however, 9001 is good enough, and an encoder should not use anything higher.

 Ensuring that the password is [sufficiently strong](https://en.wikipedia.org/wiki/Password_strength) is beyond the scope of this document.
-That said, an encoder must require a minimum length of 1 UTF-8 byte.
-You've got to have *some* standards.
+That said, an encoder must require a minimum length of 1 byte; you've got to have *some* standards.

 ### Padding
 AES is a **block cipher**, which divides the data in to *blocks* of a certain size (128 bits in the case of AES, or 16 bytes).
 The plaintext must be [padded](https://en.wikipedia.org/wiki/Padding_%28cryptography%29) using the PKCS7 algorithm, and the padding must be added *after* the HMAC is computed.
 If the length of the compressed plaintext is not a multiple of 16, it must be padded with enough bytes to make it a multiple of 16; the value of each padding byte is equal to the total number of bytes which were added.
 For example, if the original length is 50 bytes, 14 bytes are added to make a total of 64, and each byte has a value of `0x0e` (14 decimal).
 If the original value *is* a multiple of 16, then an extra block of 16 bytes must be added to the plaintext, each with a value of `0x10` (16 decimal).
 In short, extra bytes of padding must always be added to the encrypted value.
 The number of padding bytes must not exceed the size of a single block.